jes/pngcam/README.md

 #ff00ff (magenta) | It's OK to cut this material but not necessary
 #ff0000 (red) | Do not cut into this material

-Apart from these special colours, the brightness of a pixel (defined as r+g+b) corresponds to the height, such that white is the highest and black is the lowest.
+Apart from these special colours, the brightness of a pixel (defined as average of r,g,b) corresponds to the height, such that white is the highest and black is the lowest.

 As an example, let's look at first roughing out a shape with a 6mm end mill, and then move to a 2mm ball-nose end mill to finish up the part.